 I always take the medicine with me

-Before going to work, I always to put everything I need in a little pouch, so I can unzip and layout on my work surface.
+Before going to work, I always put everything I need in a little pouch, so I can unzip and layout out my work surface.

 I check my blood glucose level during the working hours

-Every time I feel thirst or I am hungry.
-I do that right at my desk or go to another place, such as an office with a closed door, a restroom, a toilet or a kitchen.
+Every time I feel thirsty or I am hungry.
+I do that right at my desk or go to another place, such as an office with a closed door, a restroom, a toilet, or a kitchen.

 I eat well during work hours

 In order to avoid ordering fast food, I usually bring food to work so I have control over what I eat.
 I normally bring a chicken salad, rice, zucchini or peppers filled with rice and minced meat, оr fresh fruit.
 Sometimes I don´t have time to prepare my lunch for work.
 In that case, I order food from the local restaurants.

 I talk with my boss and co-workers about my condition

 Many people don’t understand what diabetes is and they don’t know how to treat it.
 That´s why I try to educate my colleagues about diabetes and learn how to recognize and help me when my blood sugar is low.

 I hope that my experience will encourage you not to be afraid of diabetes.
 Also, I hope that will motivate you to talk to and educate your colleagues about this condition.